 Tracy befriends another convict played by Bogart who’s nearing parole.
 Bogie’s sweet on an inmate in the neighboring woman‘s prison played by Claire Luce.
 Luce’s former partner, a scam artist, gets wind of the romance and blackmails Bogie once he‘s paroled.
 Tracy breaks out of prison to help Bogie but returns to pitch in the big game.

-The sound era created a demand for stars capable of delivering dialog and Hollywood turned to stage actors to fill the gap.
+The sound era created a demand for stars capable of delivering dialogue and Hollywood turned to stage actors to fill the gap.
 Many struggled with the more intimate medium, unable to feel comfortable with the camera or modulate their delivery.
 Hence, many films of this era feel stagy.

 In contrast to these stiff, theatrical performances, Tracy’s charismatic, natural turn is all effortless charm.
 Ford helps.
 Rather than stand and deliver lines, Ford has Tracy tossing a baseball, fidgeting with the warden’s cigar case, playing with a knife… always something to keep him moving.